-Recommendation 12: The workgroup recommends that MHEC reexamine its statutory and regulatory deadlines for the program approval process to determine if those deadlines are meeting the needs of institutions and students in the State.
-The workgroup recommends that the General Assembly consider holding MHEC accountable if the department does not make progress on adhering to stated timelines and deadlines in the program approval process.
+Recommendation 13: The workgroup recommends that MHEC reexamine its statutory and regulatory deadlines for the program approval process to determine if those deadlines need to be updated or streamlined to meet the needs of institutions and students in the State.
+MHEC's processes and procedures must be transparent, predictable, and timely and the workgroup recommends that the General Assembly consider holding MHEC accountable if the department does not make progress on adhering to stated timelines and deadlines in the program approval process.